alistkova/alistkova/README.md

 <div align="center">
 hi there, I'm Listkova Aleksandra :)
 <br>
-undergraduate student of SPbU Programming Programming and Information Technology
+undergraduate student of SPbU Programming and Information Technology
 <br>
 love math and league of legends so if i don't play, look for me at the uni
   <br>